Mesagoppinmypants/NGELinux/README.md

+# THIS REPO IS NO LONGER MAINTAINED!

+Our team, after having discussion, has confirmed knowledge of a new project on the horizon (some people call it "winter," not the official name).
+This project is coming from mostly unknown people who are not involved at any other SWG projects.

+To make way for them and because of our own time constraints, we will be ceasing operations.
+The repo will remain up and you are free to fork and continue, but we will no longer comment, review pull requests, or update the code ourselves.

+May the force be with you.
+-The SWGMasters Team

 # Game Server Readme

 Please put in a pull request for any and all useful changes and fixes you make!
 It is advisable to use a VPN and username you don't normally use online, to protect your identity.
 The focus of this project is Linux, but it may work on Windows.